-Students may present their dissertation proposal only after passing the comprehensive exam, and the presentation may not be on the same day as the comprehensive exam.
 Students are also required to complete CS 990 before or during the semester in which they present their dissertation proposal.

 The proposal must be presented to and approved by the dissertation committee.
 The committee determines whether the proposal has merit, and can lead to significant research contributions, and whether the student has the knowledge and skills to complete the proposed work successfully, and in a timely manner.